datawire/datawire-common/docs/source/reactor/intro_reactor.rst

 ==========

-The reactor API includes a set of event handlers that operate on streams, e.g. file descriptors.
+The reactor API includes a set of event handlers that operate on byte streams, e.g. file descriptors.
 In this example, the reactor echoes what is typed on STDIN.

 .. literalinclude:: echo.py